sav-che/TL-2/Authors/Snyder, Leon Carlton {std. Snyder}.md

-> [!cite] BHL link: this entry starts at [page 712](https://www.biodiversitylibrary.org/item/104077#page/726/mode/1up) of TL-2 Vol. V.
+> [!cite] BHL link: this entry starts at [page 712](https://www.biodiversitylibrary.org/page/33333851) of TL-2 Vol. V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Snyder, Leon Carlton (1908-x), American botanist; Dr. phil.
 Univ.
 Washington 1935; botanist at the University of Washington 1932-1935, with the University of Wyoming 1935-1936; instructor in botany S. Dakota State College 1936-1942, professor of horticulture ib.
 1942-1976, professor of horticulture ib.
-1942-1976; emeritus professor of horticulture from 1976. (*Snyder*).
+1942-1976; emeritus professor of horticulture from 1976.
+**Abbreviated name**: *Snyder*

 #### Herbarium and types